gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-02-10-authentication-updating-our-tests.markdown

 ?>
 {% endhighlight %}

 Gosh, there's a lot of code in there!
-Once again, we're ending the session on every test - otherwise testDepartmentIsMandatory will work because the preceeding test leaves the user logged in, which is a very brittle way to test a system.
+It's not introducing anything new though so I suggest reading through the tests and making sure you follow what's going on.
+Once again, we're ending the session on every test - otherwise `testDepartmentIsMandatory` will work because the preceeding test leaves the user logged in, which is a very brittle way to test a system.
 Notice also that we pull in the Administrators fixture so that table is available to us.

 Right, this should all work now!
 You should be able to do a complete test run which tests your entire system!

-> It's a good idea to check that your tests work on both the command line runner and the web runner which lives at /test
+> It's a good idea to check that your tests work on both the command line runner and the web runner which lives at [/test](http://employee-rolodex.localhost/test).

 I'm sure at this point you're positively gasping for something DIFFERENT to do!
-No problem - on to the next thing!
+No problem - on to the next thing - error handling!